damianhakert/damianhakert.github.io/source/handbook/sales/ux-demo/index.html.md

 #### Setup [#19839](https://gitlab.com/gitlab-org/gitlab-ce/issues/19839)

-> *Steps:*
->
-> Add text to README:
->
->> This is going to be great!

 Now that we've got GitLab running, let's open it up and create a new user for me, and a new project to start off with.
 Let's call it Velociraptor.
-Now a project isn't very good without a README, is it?
-Let's go create one while we're here.

 #### Chat [#19838](https://gitlab.com/gitlab-org/gitlab-ce/issues/19838)